Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 Boost is worth it on items that aren’t moving.
 It’s not worth it on items that would have sold anyway.
 The honest test: enable it on a stagnant item for a week, see if it moves.
 If it does, your 8% bought you a sale you wouldn’t have had.
 If you Boost a fast-moving listing, the 8% is pure margin sacrifice — Depop charges you for traffic you’d have got anyway.

-The calculator above shows exact rupee values for boost vs no-boost on the same sale price.
+The calculator above shows exact dollar values for boost vs no-boost on the same sale price.
 Run both scenarios and compare against your conversion rate from your Depop dashboard.

 Tax + reporting still apply